TransportXtra features news, opinion and analysis from the UK transport policy & planning;

 He states: “In 2023, Great Britain had 87 cyclist fatalities.
 In the Netherlands (NL) there were 270 … in a country with a population a quarter that of GB… 12 times the fatalities per million”.
 This is gibberish.
 Far more people cycle more often in the Netherlands both in per capita and overall terms.
 So, of course there are more fatalities, but not because there’s more ‘risk’.

 Stops also produces two graphs which, he suggests, show cycling danger is dropping in the UK while going up in the Netherlands – but he doesn’t put the figures next to each other.
-Stops’ own graphs show that in 2022, the number of fatalities per billion miles cycled was around 70 in the UK while in the Netherlands, it was 16 per billion km.
-Converting to matching miles, that puts the risk to cycling in the UK by Stops’ own graphs as seven times higher.
+The numbers show that in 2022, far from as Stops suggestion you're 12x more likely to suffer a fatality cycling in the Netherlands, the risk of such collisions is very similar per billion km cycled.

 Stops throws in more stats but, ultimately, his evidential gymnastics just aren’t right.
 The Netherlands is far safer to cycle in than the UK, in part because, as international studies have shown repeatedly, cycle tracks work and not just for safety, but also to enable a far higher number of people and wider range to cycle for a wider range of journeys.